solo-io/gloo/docs/content/guides/gloo_federation/getting_started.md

 Kubernetes clusters running Gloo Edge Enterprise must be registered with Gloo Edge Federation to be managed.
 Once registered, Gloo Edge Federation will automatically discover all instances of Gloo Edge running on the cluster.
 The `glooctl federation demo` command took care of the registration process for us.
 The registration creates a service account, cluster role, and cluster role binding on the target cluster, and stores the access credentials in a Kubernetes secret resource in the admin cluster.

-Credentials for the target cluster are stored in a secret in the gloo-fed namespace.
+Credentials for the target cluster are stored in a secret in the gloo-system namespace.
 The secret name will be the same as the `cluster-name` specified when registering the cluster.
 Let's take a look at the secret for the remote cluster.

 ```
-kubectl get secret -n gloo-fed kind-remote
+kubectl get secret -n gloo-system kind-remote
 ```

 ```